Take the house tour

 Secret stairs (and gecko HQ)

 Just around the corner, off the kitchen, you’ll find a half bathroom as well as the second staircase down to the pool level.
-The outdoor ceiling in this area is a popular spot for little geckos – so say hi, and enjoy the mosquito-free environment they’ve created for you.
-They're totally harmless, pretty cute and (usually) stay outside eating insects.
+The outdoor ceiling in this area is a popular spot for little geckos – so say hi.
+They're totally harmless, pretty cute and (usually) stay outside eating mosquitoes.

 Family living room